lil-armstrong/alx-higher_level_programming/0x11-python-network_1/README.md

 Write a Python script that takes in a URL and an email, sends a POST request to the passed URL with the email as a parameter, and displays the body of the response (decoded in utf-8)

-    - The email must be sent in the email variable
+    - The `email` must be sent in the `email` variable
-    - You must use the packages urllib and sys
+    - You must use the packages `urllib` and `sys`
-    - You are not allowed to import packages other than urllib and sys
+    - You are not allowed to import packages other than `urllib` and `sys`
     - You don’t need to check arguments passed to the script (number or type)
+    - You must use the `with` statement

+Please test your script in the sandbox provided, using the web server running on port 5000

+## 3. Error code #0

+Write a Python script that takes in a URL, sends a request to the URL and displays the body of the response (decoded in utf-8).

+    - You have to manage `urllib.error.HTTPError` exceptions and print: `Error code:` followed by the HTTP status code
+    - You must use the packages `urllib` and `sys`
+    - You are not allowed to import other packages than `urllib` and `sys`
+    - You don’t need to check arguments passed to the script (number or type)
-    - You must use the with statement
+    - You must use the `with` statement

 Please test your script in the sandbox provided, using the web server running on port 5000